gmirsky/aws-azure-vpn/README.md

 - Module `key-pair` - This public module from the [Terraform Registry](https://registry.terraform.io/modules/terraform-aws-modules/key-pair/aws/latest) handles all the AWS key pair processing.
 The output is also used by the module `create_test_vms`.

-### Programming and Operational Notes
+## Programming and Operational Notes

-Be aware that this script <u>can take over thirty (30) minutes to complete</u> due to the length of time it takes to create gateways in both AWS and Azure.
+Be aware that this script can take over thirty (30) minutes to complete due to the length of time it takes to create gateways in both AWS and Azure.

 To change the AWS region you must change the region in the AWS provider stanza in the file: `provider.tf`.
 It is currently set to us-east-1 in this repository.
 At this time you can not parameterize this value in terraform.